jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 x_1^1 \sim p(x_1 \vert x_2^0, x_3^0, \cdots, x_n^0)
 $$

-Note that we simply used the initial random vaules for $x_2^0$ through $x_n^0$ to sample the first value from a conditional probability distribution.
+Note that we simply used the initial random values for $x_2^0$ through $x_n^0$ to sample the first value from a conditional probability distribution.

 Now, we do the same to sample $x_2^1$.
 Only this time, we can use the result from earlier, namely $x_1^1$.
-We can see how this might help us yield a silghtly more convincing result than simply using the random data.
+We can see how this might help us yield a slightly more convincing result than simply using the random data.

 $$
 x_2^1 \sim p(x_2 \vert x_1^1, x_3^0, \cdots, x_n^0)